HCSC-Data-Science-Workshop/dabs_workshop/dbdemo_dabs/dbdemo_dabs/README.md

-# ny_taxi_koeppen
+# Advanced Churn Prediction
-This project comes with example ML code to train, validate and deploy a regression model to predict NYC taxi fares.
+This project comes with example ML code to train, validate and deploy a model to predict customer churn.
 If you're a data scientist just getting started with this repo for a brand new ML project, we recommend adapting the provided example code to your ML problem.
 Then making and testing ML code changes on Databricks or your local machine.